How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Repairs can boost your sale price, but suddenly you’re running a construction project, whether you signed up for that job or not.

-Your top priority should be safety stuff and structural problems because buyers freak out about things that might kill them or cost a fortune later.
+Your top priority should be safety and structural problems because buyers tend to be anxious about things that might kill them or cost a fortune later.

 Meanwhile, visible damage matters most for photos and showings since buyers judge your house in the first ten seconds.
 You need multiple contractor quotes because some will try to take advantage of you when basic repairs will do the job just fine.